Damrl-lab/SSD_LLM/README.md

-# Can LLMs Model the Environmental Impact on SSD?
+# Modeling Environmental Impact on SSD using LLM

 This repository accompanies the paper accepted at **ACM HotStorage 2025**, titled *"Can LLMs Model the Environmental Impact on SSD?"*